ngmor/turtlebot3-ekf-slam/nuslam/README.md

 # NUSLAM
 A package implementing Extended Kalman Filter SLAM with landmark detection and unknown data association for the NUTurtle with a 2D lidar.

-TODO - update this file and add the real robot video.

 `ros2 launch nuslam turtlebot_bringup.launch.xml` to launch EKF SLAM using landmark detection and unknown data association on a TurtleBot3.

 `ros2 launch nuslam pc_bringup.launch.xml` to bring up corresponding RVIZ nodes to visualize the position of the TurtleBot3.